-Hospital mortality rates between 2015 and 2022: A comparison between the pre-pandemic and pandemic period shows that COVID-19 is a critical health problem
+Hospital mortality rates between 2015 and 2022: a comparison between the pre-pandemic and pandemic period shows that COVID-19 is a critical health problem

 Autores

-• Jonas Michel Wolf Universidade Luterana do Brasil
+• Jonas Michel Wolf Universidade Luterana do Brasil https://orcid.org/0000-0001-7577-464X

-• Helena Petek Hospital Moinhos de Vento
+• Helena Petek Value Management Office, Medical Manager at Hospital Moinhos de Vento, Porto Alegre, RS, Brazil.

-• Juçara Maccari Hospital Moinhos de Vento
+• Juçara Gasparetto Maccari Medical Manager, Hospital Moinhos de Vento, Porto Alegre, RS, Brazi.

-• Luiz Nasi Hospital Moinhos de Vento
+• Luiz Antonio Nasi Chief Medical Officer, Hospital Moinhos de Vento, Porto Alegre, RS, Brazil.

 Palavras-chave: